RedXquirrel/FadingHeroPOC/README.md

 Conversely, the 'stationary' lip becomes invisible when the scrollview scrolls the other way and the 'lip' image in the scrollview suddenly becomes visible:

 ```
-     ... low-down in the page Xaml so that whenbecoming visible, they are on top of the elements declared before them.
+     ... low-down in the page Xaml so that when becoming visible, they are on top of the elements declared before them.
      ... they are, of course, referencing Grid.Row="1", which means that they are actually rendered high in the page!
      <BoxView
         BindingContext="{x:Reference Name=MaskScrollView}"